 I have gained an MSc in Applied psychology at London Metropolitan University with a merit degree in 2018.
 I have then worked in a school as a counsellor for Kindergarten children with complex behavioural issues, ADHD, depression and mood disorders.
 Dealing with these complex behavioural motivated me to expand my knowledge, and to pursue a PhD degree at Kingston University London in 2019.

 I have been involved in teaching, supervising and marking for undergraduate and postgraduate students.
 I am currently working with Professor.
-Muthanna Samara in different projects, such as the Qprem project (investigating the development of premature children), VR project.
+Muthanna Samara in different projects, such as the Qprem project (investigating the development of premature children), VR project and Bullying.

 I am also working on Bullying project in relation to School Design & Safety that is sponsored by Cost Action TRIBES.